 The Rationalist Association is part of a long history of freethought in Britain.
 You can view our historical archives, stretching back to 1885, along with those of many other free thinking and radical organisations at the Bishopsgate Institute in London.

-You can rummage around the archive for AGM minutes, register of members and committee books all the way back to the 1920's and details of bequests to the organisation.
+In the RA archive you can find AGM minutes, registers of members and committee books dating back to the 1920s and details of bequests to the organisation.
 The collection also includes publication files from the Rationalist Press Association.
 Files to look out for include The Humanist Outlook: a Symposium by A. J. Ayer (1967-1971), Has Religion Made Useful Contributions to Civilisation?
 An Examination and a Criticism by Bertrand Russell (1930) and The World As I See It, Parts I-IV by Albert Einstein (1940-1948).
 There are also letters to the organisation from, among others, Thomas Hardy, Albert Einstein and AJP Taylor.

 The Bishopsgate Institute hold the archives of the British Humanist Association and the Bradlaugh collection.
 They hold archives donated by two of our supporters James Hemming and Colin Campbell.
 You can also browse the archives of the Gay and Lesbian Humanist Association, which was co-founded by the former editor of New Humanist and current Chairman of South Place Ethical Society, Jim Herrick.
 Finally, Chairman of the Board of Directors for the Rationalist Press Association (1973-1981), Antony Chapman has donated his own personal files from his time with the organisation and are open to view.

 The Rationalist Association is independent, irreverent & non-profit.
 We are supported by our members.